dvbsknd/FCC-advanced-node/README.md

 > We will continue on the path of exploring [ExpressJS](http://expressjs.com/) functionality including working with middleware packages in our Express Application.

+## Services

+The project depends on a remotely-visible instance of the app to be served, and something like [REPL.it](https://repl.it/) does a good job of that.
+You'll also need a publicly accessible Mongo database (hosted somewhere like [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)) and for the social authenitication step you'll have to [register an OAuth Application](https://github.com/settings/developers) on your Github Account.

 ## Local Development

 You'll need an `.env` file with: